top of page

 Another view of the 'canteen' section of the Economy Class Lounge area, later at night.

-The outdoor sun deck on Deck 6, which has several chairs and tables for passengers wishing to stay outside throughout the trip.
+The outdoor aft section sun deck area on Deck 6, which has several chairs and tables for passengers wishing to stay outside throughout the trip.

-Another view of the outdoor sun deck, which soon began to become full of passengers as the ship started to leave the port of Piraeus.
+Another view of the outdoor sun deck area, which was soon filled with many passengers as the ship started to leave the port of Piraeus.

-I proceeded to walking over from Deck 6 to Deck 7, which also has an outdoor alley leading passengers from the stern section to the bow section of the ferry.
+I proceeded to walking over from Deck 6 to Deck 7, which also has an outdoor alley leading passengers from the aft section to the front section of the ferry.
 This is the port side alley.
 Next to it are two of the four main lifeboats of the ship.

 Deck 7 is known to feature many of the ship's cabins.
 She has much more than the BLUE STAR DELOS does, as the latter was built primarily as a day ferry.
-On the contrary, the BLUE STAR PATMOS was built in order to serve more lines on the Aegean Sea, including those that require overnight trips.
-This makes her extremely useful when her fleetmates operating on the Dodecanese undergo their annual refits.
-The cabins were of course very prominent when she was operating on the Piraeus-Chios-Mytilene line, which required overnight trips.
+On the contrary, the BLUE STAR PATMOS was built in order to perform longer-distance services (initially on the Dodecanese, although she ultimately headed to the Northeast Aegean Sea during the first three seasons of her career), which would logically require overnight trips.
+The cabins were of course a major necessity when she was operating on the Piraeus-Chios-Mytilene line, which required overnight trips.
 Since the BLUE STAR PATMOS moved to the Cyclades, they have not been as prominent, although the fact that she serves most islands from Piraeus in the evening and during night time encourages several passengers to continue using them.

-The alley leading to the staircase that connects Deck 6 with Deck 7.
-It is built under the standard style found on most modern cruiseferries.
+The alley leading to the staircase which connects Deck 6 with Deck 7.
+It is built under the standard design found on most modern cruiseferries.

 After getting to meet the ship and her exceptional amenities, decorations and luxurious areas, it was time for us to begin the long trip to Santorini.
-We left the E7 gate, which is were the Blue Star Ferries ships that are deployed on the Cyclades dock in Piraeus.
-It was 17:30, and we departing for the first stop of the trip: Syros.
+We left the E7 gate, which is where the Blue Star Ferries ships that are deployed on the Cyclades dock in Piraeus.
+It was 17:30, and we departed for the first stop of the trip, namely Syros.

 Next to the PANAGIA TINOU was another Greek coastal service veteran.
 Indeed, it was the KRITI I of ANEK Lines, which was spending her first season on the Piraeus-Chania line.

-Next to the KRITI I and the PANAGIA TINOU was a fleetmate of the BLUE STAR PATMOS: the BLUE HORIZON.
-Owned by Blue Star Ferries since they were founded in 2000, she was spending her second consecutive season on the Piraeus-Heraklion line, under the ANEK-Attica Group joint venture.
+Next to the KRITI I and the PANAGIA TINOU was a fleetmate of the BLUE STAR PATMOS, most specifically the BLUE HORIZON.
+Owned by Blue Star Ferries since the latter was established in 2000, she was spending her second consecutive season on the Piraeus-Heraklion line, under the ANEK-Attica Group joint venture.

 In front of us was the high speed ferry SPEEDRUNNER IV of Aegean Speed Lines, which was resting in the port of Piraeus.
-Owned by Aegean Speed Lines since late 2008, she spent the 2015 season on the Piraeus-Serifos-Sifnos-Milos line.
-The previous year, she served the Piraeus-Paros-Naxos line, after having been laid-up in Elefsina Bay during the entire 2013 season.
+Built in 1999 and owned by Aegean Speed Lines since late 2008, she spent the 2015 season on the Piraeus-Serifos-Sifnos-Milos line.
+The previous year, she served the Piraeus-Paros-Naxos line, after having been laid-up in the Elefsina Bay during the entire 2013 season.

-As we began departing the port, we started passing by the cruiseferry FESTOS PALACE of Minoan Lines, which also operates on the Piraeus-Heraklion line, competing against the BLUE HORIZON.
+As we began departing the port, we started passing by the cruiseferry FESTOS PALACE of Minoan Lines, which also operates on the Piraeus-Heraklion line, whereupon she competes against the BLUE HORIZON.

 A view of the BLUE HORIZON, the KRITI I and the PANAGIA TINOU together in Piraeus.

-Next to the SPEEDRUNNER IV was the HIGHSPEED 6 of Hellenic Seaways, a few moments after just having docked in Piraeus.
+Next to the SPEEDRUNNER IV was the high speed ferry HIGHSPEED 6 of Hellenic Seaways, a few moments after she had just docked in Piraeus.
 She operates on the Piraeus-Ios-Santorini line, while also making evening trips on the Piraeus-Syros-Mykonos line twice a week.
-She has done this since 2013.
+She has performed both services since 2013.

-The FESTOS PALACE, with the BLUE HORIZON, her rival, seen behind her.
+The FESTOS PALACE seen docked in Piraeus, with the BLUE HORIZON spotted right behind her.

 Right next to her was the PHIVOS of Nova Ferries, which has been serving the Saronic Gulf since 2005.
-She also operates on the Piraeus-Aegina-Methana-Poros line, under the Saronic Ferries joint venture.
+She also operates on the Piraeus-Aegina-Methana-Poros line, under the Saronic Ferries joint venture (which includes her company and 2way Ferries).

-Next to the two ferries, I got to see two catamarans owned by Hellenic Seaways: the FLYINGCAT 6 and the FLYINGCAT 1.
+Next to the two ferries, I got to see two catamarans owned by Hellenic Seaways, namely the FLYINGCAT 6 and the FLYINGCAT 1.
 Both serve the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.

 The FLYINGCAT 1 is seen resting in Piraeus.
 Built in 1991, she has spent the entirety of her career on the Saronic Gulf, although she served different operators.
 These included Ceres Flying Dolphins (1991-1999) which introduced the 'Flyingcat' brandname, which was continued by the ship's subsequent operators Minoan Flying Dolphins/Hellas Flying Dolphins (1999-2005), before they became known as Hellenic Seaways in 2005.
 The FLYINGCAT 1 is currently the high speed craft with the most experience in the Greek coastal service, if we exclude hydrofoils and inactive high speed craft.

 The FLYINGCAT 6 is a sister ship of the FLYINGCAT 1, although she was built six years after her.
-She has been in Greece since 2004, when she was bought alongside her sister ship, the FLYINGCAT 5, by Hellas Flying Dolphins.
-They entered service on the Sporades in 2005, when their company was renamed Hellenic Seaways.
-This is her second season on the Saronic Gulf, having also served the area in 2013.
+She has been in Greece since 2004, when she was bought alongside her sister ship, namely the FLYINGCAT 5, by Hellas Flying Dolphins.
+They entered service on the Sporades in 2005, when their company was rebranded as Hellenic Seaways.
+This is her second season on the Saronic Gulf, as she had also operated there in 2013.

 We were about to exit the port of Piraeus, whereupon we passed by two gigantic cruise ships resting in the port.
-One of them was the newly-built MEIN SCHIFF 3 of German company TUI Cruises (whose captain, a Greek, has worked for Blue Star Ferries for many years).
+One of them was the newly-built MEIN SCHIFF 3 of the German company TUI Cruises, which was performing her debut season on the Eastern Mediterranean Sea with Piraeus as her home port.

-The other gigantic cruise ship was the CELEBRITY REFLECTION of American company Celebrity Cruises.
-The company was previously owned by the Greek Chandris family, and formerly traded as Chandris Lines.
+The other gigantic cruise ship that I spotted was the CELEBRITY REFLECTION of the American company Celebrity Cruises.
+The company was previously owned by the Greek Chandris family, and it formerly traded as Chandris Lines.
+The CELEBRITY REFLECTION is the fifth and final ship of the Solstice-class that had been ordered by Celebrity Cruises between 2005 and 2007, and which were delivered between 2008 and 2012.
+As such, the CELEBRITY REFLECTION was built in 2012, just like the BLUE STAR PATMOS.

-After two hours, we left the coast of Attica.
+After two hours, we had sailed past the coast of Attica.
 I could then see the port of Lavrion from a very far distance, as well as the island of Makronisos.
 We then passed by the passage separating the islands of Kea and Kythnos.
+This therefore marked my first-ever appearance on the Cyclades.
+After having only seen it in pictures and in videos, I was now sailing in this wonderful area for the first time in my life.

-A lighthouse in the middle of a deserted place in Kea.
+A lighthouse spotted in one remote cape in Kea.

-Passing by the island of Kea, which is served by passenger ferries operating from Lavrion and Kythnos, as well as Ro-Ro carriers and landing craft leaving from Elefsina.
+Passing by the island of Kea, which is served by passenger ferries operating from Lavrion and Kythnos, as well as Ro-Ro carriers and landing craft based in Elefsina.

 The CHAMPION JET 2, in what was her first summer in Greece under Sea Jets.
-Having been bought in December 2014 alongside her sister ship, the CHAMPION JET 1, she was deployed on the Piraeus-Mykonos-Naxos-Santorini line in 2015.
+Having been bought in December 2014 alongside her sister ship, namely the CHAMPION JET 1, she was deployed on the Piraeus-Mykonos-Naxos-Santorini line in 2015.
+Her first season on the Cyclades was considered successful, and she notably contributed to the ever-continuing rise of Sea Jets across the Greek coastal service over the past three years.

 The island of Syros seen right in front of us.

-The port of Hermoupolis in Syros, featuring the Neorion Shipyards and well-known drydocks.
+The port of Hermoupolis in Syros, featuring the Neorion Shipyard and its well-known drydocks.

 One of the piers at the corner of the port, with Hermoupolis seen in the background.

-The famous Neorion Shipyards, which were closed at the time due to financial issues.
+The famous Neorion Shipyard, which was closed at the time due to financial issues.
 The ship seen on the drydock remained there until August.

-The port of Syros, featuring several traveling agencies, and the Cyclades-style houses in the background.
+The port of Syros, seen featuring several traveling agencies, and the Cycladic-style houses in the background.

 After leaving Syros we went to eat at the ship's self-service restaurant area.
 There was a delicious steak, along with excellent pasta.
 Blue Star Ferries has a reputation for its good cuisine.
-After dinner, I went outside to watch the Cyclades.
-By the time I got to my seat, everything was completely dark.
-The only things I could see were distant yellow lights, meaning that we were close to the other islands.
-After two hours we arrived in Paros, reaching its well-known port: Paroikia.
+After dinner, I went outside to watch the Cyclades at night.
+Due to the darkness, the only things I could see were distant yellow lights, meaning that we were close to the other islands.
+After two hours we arrived in Paros, reaching its well-known port, namely Paroikia.

 Lorries from Paros ready to take their containers from the ferry, as it is the tradition in Greece.